unh-comp-master-project/unh-comp-master-project.github.io/work-products.md

 4. What result do you expect your project work to produce?
 5. How will you evaluate the result?

-You'll need to come up with suggestive names for the section titles.
+You'll need to come up with suggestive names for the section/chapter titles.

 #### Some Guidelines

 * The outline is written in paragraph form.
-* The sections are appropriately balanced size-wise.
-For excample, the first two sections cannot be more than half of the outline.
+* The content you write in corresponding sections (or chapters) are appropriately balanced size-wise.
+For excample, the first two sections/chapters cannot be more than half of the outline.
-* The section you might be most comfortable to start with is section #3.
+* The section/chapter you might be most comfortable to start with is section
+#3.
 This is because you might have a clearer idea of the work you want to do.
-* The section that gives me the most trouble is section #2.
-To clearly and accurately articulate the actual objectives of the project work, we need to have a good understanding of
+* The section/chapter that gives me personally the most trouble is qhen I draft a conference paper (or when I wrote my dissertation) is section/chapter
+#2.
+To clearly and accurately articulate the actual objectives of the project
+work, we need to have a good understanding of
-  * what we want do (section #1) and
+  * what we want do (section/chapter #1) and
-  * how we want to do it (section #3)
+  * how we want to do it (section/chapter #3)
-* Envisioning the result of our project work (section #4) will also help with drafting better objectives (section #2)
+* Envisioning the result of our project work (section/chapter #4) will also help with drafting better objectives (section/chapter #2)
 * Writing the outline is an iterative process.
 Don't try to write it in one writing session.